PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Kim looked to Tom.

-She realised this was it, her chance to sell giant pips.
+She realised this was it, her chance to sell the pips.
 “I’ve come to sell apple pips.”

 There was another pause, but this one dropped.

 “Oh.” said the boy after some thought, almost masking his doubt.

-Tom produced one of the giant pips, holding it in her outstretched palms for the boy to see: “Look!”
+Tom produced one of the giant pips, holding it in her outstretched palms: “Look!”

 The boy saw her offering and after almost no time, he was astonished.
 Which was accompanied by silence.